onthelink-nl/scripts/README.md

 ## WINE
 `sudo curl -LO "https://github.com/onthelink-nl/scripts/raw/master/Wine%20Unofficial%20Installer%20(Debian)/Wine/wineinstaller.sh" && bash wineinstaller.sh`
 </details>

+# How to run programs after installation:
+AFTER INSTALLING WINE USING THIS SCRIPT RUN THIS TO EXECUTE IN 32BIT:
+`WINEPREFIX="/home/$USER/.wine32" WINEARCH=win32 wine some_program` (e.g. explorer.exe)
+FOR WINETRICKS:
+`WINEPREFIX="/home/$USER/.wine32" WINEARCH=win32 winetricks` (so for winetricks no wine before *winetricks*)

+AND THIS FOR 64BIT:
+`wine some_program` (e.g. explorer.exe)
+FOR WINETRICKS:
+`winetricks` (so for winetricks no wine before *winetricks*)

+*Your wine64 prefix (so also the files of it’s drive) are located in /home/$USER/.wine* *Your wine32 prefix (so also the files of it’s drive) are located in /home/$USER/.wine32* _YOU MUST ENABLE HIDDEN FOLDERS TO LOCATE THE DRIVE IN YOUR FILE MANAGER..._

 # Uninstaller:
 Copy and paste this command into the terminal and hit "Return" (ENTER):